WarStalkeR/OpenXcomExMore/README.md

 Standard version will be seen in Craft's Ufopaedia entry.
 Short will be seen in Facility's Ufopaedia entry (hangars only).

-## Bigger Craft Spites (for Base View and Refit Screen)
-**Craft values for script files (with example below):**
-`crafts:`
-`  - type: BIG_SPRITE_CRAFT`
-`    spriteSize: [54, 72]`

-Now it is possible to define new sprite size for crafts with bigger sprites in order to still keep them centered at original coordinates.
-The `spriteSize` values should be exactly as as vertical and horizontal size of your image in pixels.
-Any change to the sprite size should be even: i.e. you can't use 35x45 pixels sprite.

 ## Base Attack/Missile Strikes Debug Triggers
 Only works when in `options.cfg` the option `debug: true` is set.
 In